composer/composer/doc/04-schema.md

 ```

 For a package, when there is a choice between licenses ("disjunctive license"),
-multiple can be specified as array.
+multiple can be specified as an array.

 An Example for disjunctive licenses: